 If you don’t know Simonas he is in charge of domain sales for Linton Investments.
 He’s a very sharp kid from Lithuania who just graduated college and has a solid knowledge of the domain space.
 Two weeks ago we had six offers on camping(dot)me which sold for $5,000 and last week we sold rap(dot)me also for $5,000.
 A total investment of $1,000 yielding a profit of $9,000.

 So as you can see these flips did not happen because I was in the Domaining industry early on (I wasn’t, I started in 2007), nor because I had some unfair advantage.
 The auction was open to anyone and all the names I bought were $500 so there wasn’t any incredibly high investment that had to be made.
 Now I have six more great .ME names to sell and $5,000 in profit once you subtract the $4,000 I spent on the names.
 The opportunities are there but if you’re hand registering a bunch of random domains you could end up spending thousands of dollars on a collection of domains, rather than real investments.

 You’re not late to the game, Domaining is still just getting started, but like any investment strategy it’s taking the time to make the right investments that makes all the difference.
-As always feel free to ask me any questions you would like in the comment section below, or if you’d like a bit more privacy you can always shoot me an email.
+I always recommend that anyone who wants to get started in the domain investing world take a look at my book: